giovannicandido/generator-spring-spa/app/templates/README.md

 Comming Soon:

 * Keycloak authentication dev and prod flow
-* Continuous integration
 * Docker
 * Databases: slick.lightbend.com, flywaydb
-* Documentation in markdown for your project
 * Serve docs on Amazon, and github pages
 * More commands on the yo spring-spa:client and spring-spa:server
 * Security